The Star Finch

 Favorite foods

-Millet, green food, and insects: flies, flying ants, ant pupae, small mealworms, and termites.Natural habitat
+Millet, green food, and insects: flies, flying ants, moths, ant pupae, small mealworms, and termites.Natural habitat

 Wild star finches live in medium-to-large flocks outside of the breeding season.
-During the breeding season, the courtship ritual includes a display flight by the hen and a dance by the cock.
+Feeds in low vegetation, taking growing seeds from stems, but will feed from fallen seeds on the ground during the dry season; can catch insects in flight.
+Tends to breed in loose communities.
+The courtship ritual includes a display flight by the hen and a dance by the cock.
 The hen may carry a blade of grass in her bill during her flight, as she flutters in circles around a perched male.
 When the male courts a hen, he carries a long piece of grass in his bill and puffs out his head, breast, and flank feathers, turning his tail towards the hen.
 The male stands tall, bobs up and down, and bows while singing his song for the hen.
 The hen quivers her tail to invite copulation by the cock bird.
 Once paired, the partners may allopreen each other during the breeding season.
 Bonded pairs may stay together even outside of the breeding season.
 They do not roost in nests at night like zebra finches; they only build nests for breeding purposes.
-They drink water by sucking and may engage in peering behavior at singing conspecifics.Special considerations
+The male does most of the nest construction while the hen tends to lining the chamber.
+They may engage in peering behavior at singing conspecifics.Star Finches have a special method of drinking.
+Contrary to popular belief, this is not accomplished by "sucking" the water.
+Rather, the way a star finch drinks is by tipping its bill down into water, then while the bill is immersed, using the tongue to 'scoop' water into the pharynx where the front of the larynx then immediately forces the water into the esophagus; peristalsis of the esophagus then transports the water to the crop.
+Using this method, they imbibe water quickly and spend less time being vulnerable to predators at water holes; additionally, their method allows them to exploit small volumes of water such as dew drops as well as draw water up vertically from otherwise difficult to access sources.

 Life Cycle